What are Dental Fillings?

 These fillings are cheap and resistant to wear.
 Thanks to their dark color, these are more noticeable as compared to porcelain or composite fillings.
 These are not used in front teeth.

 These are matched to be the same color as your teeth, and thus their suiting appearance is highly sought after.
 The ingredient is mixed and placed in the cavity.
 This is where they harden.
 The composite is not an ideal material for a larger filling as they can chip or wear over with the passage of time.
 These can strain from coffee, tea or even tobacco.
 These will not last for years.

-The Porcelain Dental Filling inlays or on lays are produced to order in a lab.
-Later on bonded to the tooth.
+The Porcelain Dental Filling inlays or on lays is produced to order in a lab.
+Later on, bonded to the tooth.
 These can be matched to the color of the tooth and they can resist staining.
 These cover most of the tooth, and the cost is as high as gold.